nikhilkalhan92/The-Wrestling-Pub/README.md

 - Google Fonts

-  - Google fonts were used to import the "Roboto" font into the style.css file which is used on all pages throughout the project.
+  - Google fonts were used to import the "Lato/Sans-Sarif" font into the style.css file which is used on all pages throughout the project.

 - GitHub